springside/springside4/README.txt

   SpringSide is a Spring Framework based JavaEE application reference architecture.

-  It shows the mainstream technologies and pragmatic practice in JavaEE.
+  It shows the mainstream technologies and pragmatic practice in JavaEE world.

   It has 3 major examples:

-  1. mini-web focus on the minimal CRUD web application
+  1. Mini-web focus on the minimal CRUD web application
-  2. mini-service focus on the effective SOAP and REST web service.
+  2. Mini-service focus on the SOAP and REST web service.
-  3. showcase demonstrate many other useful technologies used in a JavaEE application.
+  3. Showcase demonstrate many other interesting technologies.

 -------------------------------
 Please visit the wiki -- http://github.com/springside/springside4/wiki for the details.